lino-framework/book/docs/dev/tables.rst

 In a Lino application you don't write only your *models* in Python, but also something we call **tables**.
-While your *models* describe how data is to be *structured in the database*, *tables* describe how data is to be *presented to users in tabular form*.
+While your *models* describe how data is to be *stored in the database*, *tables* describe how data is to be *presented to users in tabular form*.

-Roughly speaking, Lino's "tables" are the equivalent of what Django calls "views".
+Lino's "tables" are roughly equivalent of Django's "views".
 With Lino you don't need to write views because Lino writes them for you.
 Actually a Lino table corresponds only to one class of Django's views, sometimes referred to as "tabular" or "list" views.
 The other class of views are "detail" views, for which you are going to define :doc:`Layouts <layouts/index>` (we'll talk about these later).

 Model tables
 ============

-A **model table** is a table which gets its rows from the database using a :class:`Model`.
-The mandatory :attr:`model
-<lino.core.dbtables.Table.model>` attribute of a model table
-specifies that model.
+There can be more than one table for a given model, but each table has exactly one model as its data source.
+That model is specified in the :attr:`model <lino.core.dbtables.Table.model>` attribute of the table.
+For every database model there should be at least one table.
+Lino will generate a default table for models that have no table at all.

+..
+Note that there may be *more than one table* for a given model.
+That's a fundamental difference from Django's concept of the `ModelAdmin` class and `Model._meta` options.

+To be honest there are also :doc:`virtual tables <vtables>` which have no model at all because they get their rows from somewhere else than the database, but we can ignore them for now.

 Much information about your table is automatically extracted from the
 model: the **columns** correspond to the *fields* of your database model.
 The **header** of every column is the `verbose_name` of its field.
 The values in a column are of same **data type** for each row.
 So Lino knows all these things from your models.

-But here is something you cannot express on a Django model: *which* columns are to be listed.
-This is defined by the :attr:`column_names
-<lino.core.tables.AbstractTable.column_names>` attribute, a simple
-string with a space-separated list of field names.

-For every database model there should be at least one table.
-Lino will generate a default table for models for which there is no table at all.
-Note that there may be *more than one table* for a given model.
-That's a fundamental difference from Django's concept of the `ModelAdmin` class and `Model._meta` options.

 The **rows** of a table can be **sorted** and **filtered**.
 These are things which are done in Django on a QuerySet.
 Lino doesn't reinvent